 Did you know that you CAN clean your artificial Christmas tree instead of buying a new one?!
 We all know that year after year, your artificial Christmas tree starts to get very dusty.
 Just ask me, I know!

 Our family has had the same fake Christmas tree for 18 years!
 The dust on our tree is thick – eewww!
 Who would’ve thought that an artificial tree would attract so much dust?!
 It’s gross – but there is hope!
-You can clean your artificial Christmas tree too, and I’ll explain how!
+You can clean your artificial Christmas tree, and I’ll explain how, plus I’ll provide tips on how to cut down on the dust in the future!

 Wait…Let’s Stay In Touch!